The New York Times made headlines by suing OpenAI this year, but the case against AI isn't so black and white

 The Times' argument is sound enough, but as with any lawsuit, there are two sides to every story.

-In response to the lawsuit filing, OpenAI would accuse The Times of incomplete reporting in a post titled OpenAI and Journalism published on their website in January 2024, stating "We support journalism, partner with news organizations, and believe the New York Times lawsuit is without merit."
+In response to the lawsuit filing, OpenAI accused The Times of incomplete reporting in a post titled OpenAI and Journalism published on their website in January 2024, stating "We support journalism, partner with news organizations, and believe the New York Times lawsuit is without merit."

-Exploring these "regurgitations," the name given to a bug encountered by OpenAI's models when it offers up training data as part of an answer, further, Open AI states "Interestingly, the regurgitations The New York Times induced appear to be from years-old articles that have proliferated on multiple third-party websites.
+Exploring these "regurgitations," the name given to a bug encountered by OpenAI's models when it offers up training data as part of an answer, Open AI states, "Interestingly, the regurgitations The New York Times induced appear to be from years-old articles that have proliferated on multiple third-party websites.

 "It seems they intentionally manipulated prompts, often including lengthy excerpts of articles, in order to get our model to regurgitate."